ecararus/EugeniuCararus/testing/index.md

 ---
 layout: page
-title: Languages
+title: Testing
-excerpt: "An archive of articles about devops architecture sorted by date."
+excerpt: "An archive of articles about testing architecture sorted by date."
 search_omit: true
 ---